FabianAltendorfer/CRFAssistant/README.md

 The final result can be seen in this Youtube-Video: https://www.youtube.com/watch?v=-ENA95SvR7I&t=55s

-This project was published under an MIT-License
+This project was published under an MIT-License.